Rocky IV (1985)

 Development for a fourth Rocky film began soon after the success of Rocky III.
 Principal photography began in 1984, with filming locations including Philadelphia, Wyoming, and Vancouver.
 Rocky IV was Lundgren's American film debut, and Stallone's last directorial effort until 2006; they engaged in authentic punching in their fight scenes, which led to Stallone being admitted to intensive care.
 Filming also featured new special effects and bona fide, groundbreaking sport methods and equipment, some of which were years removed from public use.
 Rocky IV is known for its strong Cold War themes, as well as its successful theme songs "Burning Heart" and "Living in America".

 The film was a box office success, grossing $300.5 million worldwide, becoming the highest grossing film in the franchise and the third highest-grossing film of 1985 domestically and the second highest grossing film worldwide.
 Critical reception of the film became more favorable in the years later, with praise for the training montages.
-The film has been considered an icon of 1980s pop culture.
+The film has been considered an icon of 1980s pop culture, and it has also gained a cult following.
 In 2021, a director's cut was released with the title Rocky IV: Rocky vs Drago, receiving positive reviews from critics.
-The sequel, Rocky V, was released in 1990.
+Another sequel, Rocky V, was released in 1990.

 Rocky Collection.